Skip to Main Content

 Organising your References

-It is important that you do not only reference at the end of your assignment, alphabetising the reference list by the authors surname if referencing in the Harvard style, but that you include an in text citation to indicate the point at which you have paraphrased, summarised or quoted another persons work.
+The reference should always include a full bibliographic reference in the reference list.
+This (when following the Harvard style), is presented in alphabetical order by the author's surname (or organisational name).
+You include an in text citation to indicate the point at which you have paraphrased, summarised or quoted another person's work.
 This indicates to your reader that you have read widely and they can find the work you have used with ease.

 If you use a different referencing system, other than Harvard on your course, you may find that you are expected to include numbers or footnotes instead of the in text citation described above.
 See Cite Them Right Online for full details including referencing expectations and examples for the referencing system used on your course.